saket/InboxRecyclerView/README.md

 [![](https://github.com/saket/InboxRecyclerView/blob/master/images/static_thumbnail.jpg)](docs/images/animators)

-InboxRecyclerView is a library for building expandable descendant navigation, inspired by [Google Inbox](http://androidniceties.tumblr.com/post/100872004063/inbox-by-gmail-google-play-link) and [Reply](https://material.io/design/material-studies/reply.html).
-If you're interested in learning how it was created, [here's an in-depth blog post](https://saket.me/inbox-recyclerview). `InboxRecyclerView` can be dropped into existing projects without requiring much effort.
-You can take a look at the [sample app](https://github.com/saket/InboxRecyclerView/tree/master/sample) for best practices or [download its APK](https://github.com/saket/InboxRecyclerView/releases) for trying it out on your phone
+`InboxRecyclerView` is a library for building expandable descendant navigation inspired by [Google Inbox](http://androidniceties.tumblr.com/post/100872004063/inbox-by-gmail-google-play-link) and [Reply](https://material.io/design/material-studies/reply.html), and is an easy drop-in into existing projects.
+You can take a look at the [sample app](https://github.com/saket/InboxRecyclerView/tree/master/sample) for best practices or [download its APK](https://github.com/saket/InboxRecyclerView/releases) for trying it out on your phone.
+If you're interested in learning how it was created, [here's an in-depth blog post](https://saket.me/inbox-recyclerview).

 ```groovy
 implementation 'me.saket:inboxrecyclerview:2.1.0'